 The Community Services Team works to make Cary safe through emphasis on crime prevention.
 While every officer in the department is involved in this important function, the Community Services Team organizes larger public events and informational presentations.
 Topics of presentations to the community include the Community Watch program, SafeKids, bank safety, bicycle safety, business crime prevention, home security, drug education and seat belt use.

-The Cary Police Department offers crime prevention assessments to Town of Cary residents and businesses at no cost.
+The Police Department also offers crime prevention assessments to Town of Cary residents and businesses at no cost.
 These assessments use the concept of Crime Prevention Through Environmental Design (CPTED) to provide crime prevention tips and recommendations on how to remedy possible security vulnerabilities.
-If interested, contact Cpl.
-Chris Redig at (919) 469-4324 and a Crime Prevention Specialist will visit your home or business to conduct this assessment.

 Safety Tips and Information

 NEW!
 Swap Spot: Our Internet Safe Exchange Zone

 Gang Awareness and Prevention

 The Cary Police Department offers free child safety seat inspections at the Police Service Center in Cary Fire Station 9, 875 S.E.
 Maynard Road, Wednesdays from 11 a.m. until 1 p.m.
 The Cary Police Department and CAP team CPS Technicians not only inspect car seat installations, we will install the car seat and provide education on the proper installation and use of the car seat (such as harnessing) as well as education on the appropriate car seat to use for a child depending on age, weight, and other factors.